-Where there is no valid or acceptable reason for not completing an assessment task, a Non Attempt and a ZERO result will be recorded for the task and a Non Completion of Work Warning Letter ('N' Warning letter) will be generated.
-The task/s will still need to be submitted in order for the 'N' Warning letter to be redeemed.
-(Feedback on the task will be provided by the teacher, but A ZERO result must still be recorded as required by NESA)
+Where there is no valid or acceptable reason for not completing an assessment task, a Non Attempt and a ZERO result will be recorded for the task and a Warning Letter (N Warning letter) will be generated.
+The task/s will still need to be submitted, in order for the N Warning letter to be redeemed.
+(Feedback on the task will be provided by the teacher, but A ZERO result must still be recorded, as required by NESA)